-Teachers in all learning areas help students develop effective literacy skills together with an understanding of the literacy demands of individual subjects through reference to the Australian Curriculum Literacy capabilities and SACE Diagnostic testing using PAT Reading and PAT Punctuation and Grammar helps to identify areas requiring attention and growth over time.
+Teachers in all learning areas help students develop effective literacy skills together with an understanding of the literacy demands of individual subjects through reference to the Australian Curriculum Literacy capability and SACE Diagnostic testing using PAT Reading helps to identify areas requiring attention and growth over time.
 These results are used to differentiate learning.

-Year 9 students participate in NAPLAN.
-Intensive literacy support occurs for ATSI and EAL students in addition to students whose reading skills are below DE standards.
+Intensive literacy support (LLI) occurs for ATSI and EAL students in addition to those whose reading skills are below

+DE standards in NAPLAN Reading.